iSeonHwan/Artificial_Linguist/README.md

     - to save, use with frame based upon HPSG matrix about language unit of arbitrary relation about meaning and expression.

+6. Data should be written in documents or structures that are readable and understandable by humans.

-6. This program reflect learning step of Gagne's Theory.
+7. This program reflect learning step of Gagne's Theory.

-7. This program utilize saving and handling of information efficiently
+9. This program utilize saving and handling of information efficiently

     - to use C, C++ as Major programing language.

     - to minimize of memory usage amount.

+10. Using human's sleeping Mechanism forgeting + reconstruct unnescessary information(data) ⇒ Optimize neuron system

+11. Using Wikipedia data ⇒ Artificial system communicate human's collective ingelligence

 ## Step